About the census

-The U.S. Census is a count of all residents in the United States taken every 10 years and is required by the U.S. Constitution.
-It is used to determine political representation and federal funding distribution for governments, including at the state and local levels.
+The U.S. Census is a count of all residents in the United States.
+It's taken every 10 years and is required by the U.S. Constitution.
+It's used to determine political representation and federal funding distribution for governments, including at the state and local levels.
 Getting an accurate and complete count of all residents is vital.

 Important 2020 Census update

 Minnesota obtained the 435th seat in the House, meaning that we retain our eight congressional seats for the next decade.
 Minnesota also led the nation with a 75.1% self-response rate and saw its population grow by 7.6%.

 Data used in the redistricting process to create new map boundaries for congressional and state legislative districts will be released in August and September.